Dr. Gary Goberville

 By Dr. Gary Goberville

-Technological advances create incredible new solutions…but cause new difficulties as well.
+Technological advances create incredible new solutions for internet providers, but they also cause new difficulties.
 Modern-day computing and the Internet allow us to handle more information than ever before.

 All this productivity means we spend a lot of time staring at screens; our work computers, our laptops and our smartphones.
 This isn’t good for our eyes.
 The family of vision and eye problems that arise from computer overuse is described as Computer Vision Syndrome (CVS).
 Looking at Your Domain Name on a computer screen is different from reading printed pages, and often makes our eyes work harder.
 Glare and reflections, low contrast and poor definition make text difficult to read.
 The way we interact with computer monitors and digital “pages” differs from how we read and write on paper.
 This can cause eye problems leading to: • Blurred vision • Dry and irritated eyes • Eye strain • Headaches.
 When you have your annual eye exam, talk to your eye doctor about these symptoms, expecting them to explore for clarity, focus, alignment, and movement issues.
 Check out this razer face mask project hazel and many other technology devices that may interest you.